-Recall that in an uninformative equilibrium, the operation decision is independent of the state ω and the agent does not search beyond the first (free) expert.
-More specifically, an uninformative equilibrium in which the operation is carried out with certainty exists if and only if $\pi \ge \max\{L/(1+L), l/(l+\underline{s})\}$: this condition ensures a nonnegative payoff to the first consulted expert for performing the operation for all signals and to the agent for accepting the recommendation.
+Recall that in an uninformative equilibrium, the operation decision is independent of the state $\omega$ and the agent does not search beyond the first (free) expert.
+More specifically, an uninformative equilibrium in which the operation is carried out with certainty exists if and only if $\pi \ge \max\{L/(1+L), l/(l+\underline{s})\}$ : this condition ensures a nonnegative payoff to the first consulted expert for performing the operation for all signals and to the agent for accepting the recommendation.
 Alternatively, an uninformative equilibrium in which the operation is never carried out can arise because of a "coordination failure."
-For example, the experts recommend Y if and only if s is very close to s and the agent always rejects their recommendations.26 However, the latter class of uninformative equilibrium informative equilibrium brings a zero payoff to all players and is thus Pareto dominated by an informative equilibrium whenever the latter exists.
+For example, the experts recommend Y if and only if s is very close to s and the agent always rejects their recommendations.
+However, the latter class of uninformative equilibrium whenever the latter exists.